-The first NUJ survey was carried out in 2005-6, and succeeded in making direct contact with women journalists who could not attend NUJ meetings.
+The first NUJ survey was carried out in 2005-6, and succeeded in making direct contact with women journalists who could not attend NUJ meetings because of childcare and household commitments.
 It collected data that helped it to understand patterns, themes and priorities for action, and it identified cases of discrimination, harassment and bullying against female members.
-It has organised a series of women's conference where NUJ members could contextualise and discuss the survey results.
+It organised a women's conference NUJ members to contextualise and discuss the survey results.

-The union initiated the survey at its own expense, and found it to be an efficient tool to use, as it used very few resources other than staff time - the NUJ is a very small organisation and does not have a research department.
-The effort was complemented by a series of events including the organisation of an NUJ women's conference on the topic, which was planned by the staff and took place in the union's own building.
+The union initiated the survey at its own expense, and found it to be an efficient tool to use, as it used very few resources other than staff time - the NUJ is a very small organisation, and its research department closed a few years ago due to a lack of funding.
+The effort was complemented by the organisation of an NUJ women's conference on the topic, which was planned by the staff and took place in the union's own building.